raspberrypilearning/shakespearean-insult-generator/en/step_3.md

 --- task ---

-Finally, add a new print statement to print out `Thou ` and then each word in the list of words in turn:
+Finally, add a new print statement to print out `Thou`, followed by each word in the list of words in turn.
+Click **Run** to see the result.

 --- code ---
 ---